 French: Opened in 1986 by Gilbert and Maguy Le Coze, this award-winning restaurant is a respite from the Rockefeller Center and Bryant Park crowds in Manhattan's Midtown East.
 The menu focuses on seafood-centric, high-end French fare, all the work of the legendary, Antibes-born chef and co-owner Eric Ripert.
 The understated dining room is a study in beige, with white tablecloths gleaming in bright natural light from large, south-facing picture windows.
 The four-course, prix fixe dinner menu includes sauteed merluza with foie gras and turnips, classic Dover sole and "almost raw" first-course options like chilled Beausoleil oysters and wild striped bass tartare served with Champagne-mango reduction.

-Seafood, Business Dinner, Midtown's Best Restaurants: Opened in 1986 by Gilbert and Maguy Le Coze, this award-winning restaurant features a wide array of French seafood.
+Seafood, Business Dinner: Opened in 1986 by Gilbert and Maguy Le Coze, this award-winning restaurant features a wide array of French seafood.
 Choices include such treats as the savory Chinese-spiced red snapper with crepes, crowned with an aged port and Jerez vinegar reduction; and the oestra-sprinkled Spanish mackerel tartare.
 Dining options include a three-course prix fixe menu and several tasting menus.
 You'll love the elegant surroundings accented by life-sized artwork portraying fish and fisherman.
 TRAIN: B, D, F, Q to 47-50th St-Rockefeller Center